TechLancaster/community/README.md

 file an issue or talk to us.**

 ## TechLancaster
-TechLancaster started as a simple local meetup for tech people to come together and geek out.
+TechLancaster is a local meetup for tech people to come together and geek out.
 We strive to be open, welcoming, and supportive to everyone in the community, regardless of their interest or background.

-The past year has seen amazing growth in Lancaster's tech scene, and we believe this is only the beginning.
-As members of the tech community, we want to support this growth and ensure the community remains a healthy, open, and welcoming place for all its current and future members.
+As members of the tech community, we want to ensure the community remains a healthy, open, and welcoming place for all its current and future members.

-To that end, we are evolving **TechLancaster** to be more than a meetup.
-We hope it can become a unifying banner for Lancaster's tech scene to rally around - where we can come together to continue to share ideas and provide services to Lancaster's tech community at large while remaining neutral - driven solely by and for the community.

 The next section outlines some guiding principals we hope to adopt for **TechLancaster**.
-There has been some discussion of a **TechLancaster** seal of approval or set of guidelines for meetups - that is not the goal of this document right now.

-We ask that the community look out for inappropriate uses of the TechLancaster brand including use of our name, logos, project names and other trademark issues.

 ## Core Values
 * **Open** - Everything TechLancaster does is transparent.
 * **Local** - TechLancaster's primary goal is the support and growth of the tech scene in Lancaster, PA.

 ## Core Purpose
-TechLancaster's core purpose is to support the technology community in Lancaster, PA.
+TechLancaster's core purpose is to support people in the technology community in Lancaster, PA.

 ## Code of Ethics / Conduct
 The Lancaster tech community expects that activities, events, and digital forums: